-Hop on the boat and prepare for a thrilling tale.
-This adventure follows seven castaways in a desperate and hilarious bid for civilization – if they can survive each other first.
-With a cast comprised of a skipper, a millionaire couple, a movie star, a professor and Mary Ann, don’t forget Gilligan himself!
+Hop on board the S.S.
+Minnow and prepare for a thrilling tale.
+This adventure follows seven castaways in a desperate and hilarious bid for civilization — if they can survive each other first.
+The core group of characters was comprised of a skipper, a millionaire couple, a movie star, a professor, Mary Ann and, of course, Gilligan himself!
 Played by Bob Denver, he was the glue of the group whether they wanted him to be or not.

-Denver’s journey began in the untamed wilds of… New Rochelle, New York.
-However, he left towering skyscrapers in exchange for a smaller Texas city before again relocating to California where he graduated university.
+Denver’s journey began in the untamed wilds of… New Rochelle, New York, where he was born on January 9, 1935.
+However, he left towering skyscrapers in exchange for a smaller Texas city before again relocating to California where he graduated Loyola University.
 At first, Denver’s background put him on a totally different career track: education.
-He coached sports and taught math and history.
-Maybe some of those skills would have been helpful to keep the skipper from loathing him.
+He coached sports and taught math and history at Corpus Christi School, an elementary Catholic school that was located in Pacific Palisades, California.

 Building an island and career

 Bob Denver began his career modestly in 1957 with small TV roles.
-While balancing his educational career, he tried out for the sitcom The Many Loves of Dobie Gillis.
-His sister, a secretary on the production lot, pulled some strings to convince Denver himself to try out, else he never might have gone for it.
-The move proved worth it and he redirected his career and geared it towards acting.
+While balancing his educational career, he tried out for the sitcom The Many Loves of Dobie Gillis, his sister, a secretary on the production lot, pulling some strings and convincing Denver himself to try out for it.
+Had that gambit not worked, he never would have gone for it.
+The move proved worth it — the show ran 1959 to 1963 for a total of 144 episodes — and he redirected his career, gearing it towards acting.

 From that point on, Denver built major success on his own merits.
 Though Gilligan’s Island fans recognize him as the bumbling Gilligan, Denver could actually be serious with his roles.
 Proof of this came from his work as physician Dr. Paul Garrett in Dr. Kildare.
 As Gilligan’s Island loomed, though, the network also pushed his image on The Andy Griffith Show to get viewers more familiar with the face of this upcoming star.